Democrats eye immigration action in budget, but outlook hazy | WTOP

 The budget will be pivotal in two ways.
 First, it will contain language preventing Republicans from filibustering the subsequent bill funding Biden’s priorities.
 By law, the budget resolution itself cannot be filibustered.

-Second, the budget will set overall spending and revenue limits for that forthcoming spending bill, which is expected to be several trillion dollars.
-It will also assign congressional committees specific amounts they can spend, or raise in revenue, as they write language bolstering climate, family support and other priorities.
+Second, the budget will set overall spending and revenue limits for that forthcoming spending bill, expected to be several trillion dollars.
+It will also assign congressional committees specific amounts to spend or raise in revenue as they write language bolstering climate, family support and other priorities.

-Lawmakers are also writing a separate measure financing infrastructure projects that they hope to pass with bipartisan support.

 Because some immigrants fit into multiple groups, it’s hard to say exactly how many people Sanders’ proposal would help.
 The liberal Center for American Progress estimates it would affect 6 million people — barely over half the 11 million immigrants in the U.S. illegally whom Biden wants to assist, but still huge.